 In winter there’s an outdoor ice skate rink and a tubing hill.
-Year round you can perfect your ski craft at Woodward, an indoor practice facility for skiing and boarding.
-It’s filled with jumps into foams pits and other features that provide a safe environment to up your game.
+Year-round you can perfect your ski craft at Woodward, an indoor practice facility for skiing and boarding.
+It’s filled with jumps into foam pits and other features that provide a safe environment to up your game.

 After some ups and downs associated with the Gold Rush, land was purchased in 1968 with the intent of developing a ski area.
 Chris Lewis spearheaded the development of the resort, overcoming problems with the remote location and lack of building supplies.

 The town and resort have been growing ever since, but you can still find remnants of its history dotted around the area.
 Secret mine entrances, old signage, and structures from the early 1900s are still standing if you know where to look.

 Copper Mountain Ski Resort – Terrain at Copper ranges from beginner and novice to black diamond and bowl skiing for advanced riders.
 It’s naturally divided well amongst trails of similar difficulty, so you’ll seldom make a wrong turn where you can’t find a suitable way down.
 However, on any side of the mountain, you’ll find runs for both beginner and expert levels.

 As a family-friendly resort, there are many ski-and-ride school programs that help both kids and adults improve their skills.
 With both group and private lessons available, this is a great mountain to get newcomers introduced to skiing.
 Copper Mountain also has zip lines, snow tubing, snowshoeing, ice skating, and other fun activities to mix in with your days on the slopes.